The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

-are natural isomorphisms.
-Further, there are natural isomorphisms
+is a natural isomorphism.
+Furthermore, there are natural isomorphisms

 where $m$ on the left denotes the internal grading and $(-)^\dual$ is the dual vector space.
-This shows that in $c\CA$ we deal essentially with only one invariant, namely $\pi^*C^\bu$. \item All objects in $c\CA$ are Reedy and hence \mc{E}-cofibrant. \end{enumerate} \end{remark}
+This shows that in $c\CA$ we deal essentially with only one invariant, namely, $\pi^*C^\bu$. \end{enumerate} \end{remark}

 The cohomotopy groups of a cosimplicial (unstable) coalgebra $C^\bu$ carry additional structure which is induced from the comultiplication.
-The graded vector space $\pi^0(C^\bu)$ of a cosimplicial (unstable) coalgebra $C^\bu$ is again an (unstable) coalgebra.
-The higher cohomotopy groups $\pi^s(C^\bu)$, for $s > 0$, are $\pi^0(C^\bu)$-comodules where the comodule structure is induced from the unique degeneracy map $C^s \to C^0$.
-Moreover, these are coabelian in the sense that, as unstable modules, they are also objects of $\V$ (see the Appendix of~\cite{Blanc-Stover} for the dual statement).
+More specifically, the graded vector space $\pi^0(C^\bu)$ of a cosimplicial (unstable) coalgebra $C^\bu$ is again an (unstable) coalgebra.
+Moreover, the higher cohomotopy groups $\pi^s(C^\bu)$, for $s \geq 1$, are (unstable) $\pi^0(C^\bu)$-comodules where the comodule structure is essentially induced from the unique degeneracy map $C^s \to C^0$ and the comultiplication.
+Furthermore, these are also coabelian as unstable modules.
+(The definition of coabelian objects will be recall in Subsection~\ref{coabelian-objects}.)
+See also the Appendix of~\cite{Blanc-Stover} for the dual statement.

-The normalization functor is an equivalence from $c \Vec$ to the category ${\rm Ch}^+(\Vec)$ of cochain complexes in $\Vec$.
-It can be used to lift a model structure from the injective model structure on ${\rm Ch}^+(\Vec)$.
-We recall that the normalization of a cocommutative coalgebra $C^\bu$ in $c\Vec$ carries the structure of a cocommutative coalgebra in ${\rm Ch}^+(\Vec)$ which is induced by the comultiplication of $C^\bu$ and the shuffle map (cf. \cite[II, 6.6-6.7]{Quillen:HA}).
-The model category ${\rm Ch}^+(\Vec)$ has the cohomology equivalences as weak equivalences, the monomorphisms in positive degrees as cofibrations, and the epimorphisms as fibrations.
+Using the Dold-Kan correspondence, the normalized cochains functor $N : c\Vec \to {\rm Ch}^+(\Vec)$ is an equivalence from $c \Vec$ to the category ${\rm Ch}^+(\Vec)$ of cochain complexes in $\Vec$.
+The category ${\rm Ch}^+(\Vec)$ admits a model structure where the weak equivalences are the quasi-isomorphisms, the cofibrations are the monomorphisms in positive degrees, and the fibrations are the epimorphisms.
+The Dold-Kan equivalence can be used to transport a model structure on $c\Vec$ from the model category ${\rm Ch}^+(\Vec)$.
 The resulting model structure on $c \Vec$ is an example of a resolution model category as explained in \cite[4.4]{Bou:cos}.
-With respect to this model structure, the adjunction~(\ref{cofree-adjunction})
+Moreover, with respect to this model structure, the adjunction obtained in (\ref{cofree-adjunction}):

 is a Quillen adjunction.
-One derives the following characterizations.
+One easily derives the following characterizations (cf. \cite[4.4]{Bou:cos}).